The ultimate guide to Ubud – everything you need to know to escape the crowds

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 I must admit, I absolutely love Bali.
-However it is an island with many different faces and every part of Bali attracts a different crowd.
+However, it is an island with many different faces, and every part of Bali attracts a different crowd.
 Since I am into yoga, nature, and spirituality, Ubud is a special part of Bali, and it made me come back four times.
 But be aware, Ubud itself is not what you expect.
-If I needed to summarize central Ubud I would say: busy roads, way to expensive shops, hipsters sipping on coconut lattes, scooters everywhere and mass tourism.
+If I needed to summarize central Ubud, I would say: busy roads, way too expensive shops, hipsters sipping on coconut lattes, scooters everywhere, and mass tourism.
 But there is a way to experience Ubud in a fantastic way, and this article will be your guide on how to do that.